Tsunghao-C/Common-Course/philosophers/README.md

     2. A PROCESS can contain multiple THREADS, but a thread can only belong to one PROCESS.

 ### Deadlock

 1. Deadlock is a situation when the thread(s) stay constantly waiting for unlock, which could never happen.
 2. Types of deadlock situations:
     1. There are more ```pthread_mutex_lock``` than ```pthread_mutex_unlock```
     2. There are more than one MUTEX but the order of the MUTEX are not consistent
-            ex: suppose there are two mutex and there are 2 threads running the following routine:
+    Ex: suppose there are two mutex and there are 2 threads running the following routine:
 ```
 pthread_mutex_t mutexA
 pthread_mutex_t mutexB